Life in the Sahel: A missionary kid's perspective in Niger

 Although I will miss Niger and the people here, I am so excited for new experiences and new friendships that will come as I begin my university studies.
 Even though the transition will be challenging, God will be there by my side, and he always will be!

 SIM has numerous teaching opportunities at our schools and partner institutions worldwide, for educators with a passion to make a positive impact in students’ lives like Ana.
-For more information go here.
+For more information, contact us today.